10 Anecdotes About Frida Kahlo

 The work of Mexican artist Frida Kahlo is fantastically popular today both in the art market and in public display.
-Her paintings have universal appeal in the way they address and seek to deal with fundamental expressions of human suffering.
+Her paintings have universal appeal in the way they address and deal with fundamental expressions of human suffering.
 Discover this artist through 10 fun anecdotes!

 She was a healthy, happy child until she contracted polio at the age of 6.
 Broken spine, polio, gangrene, anemia, alcoholism… Kahlo lived in pain until the end of her life, defying all of her doctors prognoses.

 Adding to her misfortune, at the age of 18, Frida was in a traumatic bus accident, which was a great source of suffering for the entire duration of her life.
 She would have 35 operations in total.
-She depicted her physical suffering in a great many of her paintings, perhaps most harrowingly in ‘The Broken Column’, 1944.
+Kahlo depicted her physical suffering in a great deal of her paintings, perhaps most harrowingly in “The Broken Column”, 1944.

-She and Diego Rivera married in 1929.
-She was 22, he was 43.
+Frida and Diego Rivera got married in 1929.
+She was only 22, he was 43.
 She was his third wife.
-Frida once said, “I suffered two grave accidents in my life…One in which a streetcar knocked me down and the other was Diego.
+Frida once said, “I suffered two grave accidents in my life…One in which a streetcar knocked me down and the other was Diego”.

 Frida did not remain faithful to Diego either, and famously had an affair with Leon Trotsky.

 Frida was tormented by her insecurity, in part accounted for by her physical suffering.
-To cope with her lack of self-definition and feelings of being lost, she fashioned many selves both in everyday life and in her paintings.
-She is known for wearing lavish traditional Mexican dress and her meticulously crafted hairstyle and make up.
+To cope with her lack of self-confidence and feelings of being lost, she fashioned many selves, both in everyday life and in her paintings.
+She is known for wearing lavish traditional Mexican dress and meticulously crafted hairstyles and makeup.

-Her selves came under many guises, from her Mexican national pride to more symbolical portrayals with animals for example.
-In ‘Self-portrait with Monkey’ 1938 it is as if the monkey clasping his small arm around her neck signifies an aspect of her spirit.
+Her selves took on many guises, from her Mexican national pride to more symbolical portrayals, with animals for example.
+In her 1938 “Self-portrait with Monkey”, it is as if the monkey clasping his small arm around her neck signifies an aspect of her spirit.

-Frida is widely recognised as a Surrealist painter, and further is seen as an instrumental figure in spreading the movement internationally.
-When her work began to receive recognition in the 1930s, the surrealist par excellence André Breton described her art to be like ‘a ribbon around a bomb.’
+Kahlo is widely recognized as a Surrealist painter, and is further seen as an instrumental figure in spreading the movement internationally.
+When her work began to receive recognition in the 1930s, André Breton, the surrealist par excellence, described her art like “a ribbon around a bomb”.
 Explosive and merciless, delicate and sophisticated.